mdda/mdda.github.io/_posts/AI/2016-12-27-framework-rosetta-stone.md

 learn...

-## CNN MNIST using various frameworks
+## CNN MNIST using various Frameworks

 The following is just a collection of code samples for solving CNN MNIST (all using roughly the same network structure)